 True being and central being are terms Sri Aurobindo uses for what one can experience as a kind of vertical axis at the core of one’s individualized existence.
 While the outer and inner natures belong to prakṛti, one’s true being is the puruṣa.
 Above all planes and worlds, it is the jīvātman who eternally and immutably presides over the manifest nature.
 The jīvātman is one’s highest individualized essence.
 Still further above it is the ātman, one’s true universal essence.
 Both can be experienced as the true Self— far above the ordinary earthly existence, transcendent, immutable, and eternal if not beyond time.
 Deep within one’s embodied being, behind the heart is the soul, the psychic entity, which represents the jīvātman in its incarnate existence (LY — I, p.
 56 onwards).
-The discussion will return to these and other aspects of the Self and soul in a later section on the various centers of identity.
+The discussion will return to these and other aspects of the Self and soul in more detail in a later section on the various centers of identity.

 Figure 1-2-1a.
 The concentric system

 A simplified diagram of the concentric system could then look like Figure 2.
 In Figure 2 one can notice on the right the parts of the nature, and on the left the types of knowledge that give access to them.
 See Chapter 6 for more details on these four types of knowledge.
 Appendix 1.2.1 gives some more info on how defective assumptions and methods of enquiry have limited what mainstream psychology can see.

 subliminal.
 Latin sub, below + Latin limen, threshold.